google/kctf/docs/google-cloud.md

 The purpose of this walkthrough is to guide you through the configuration of the kCTF infrastructure using Google Cloud.

-Note: If not already doing so, you can also open this walkthrough directly in [Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/google/kctf&tutorial=docs/google-cloud.md).
+  **Note**: If not already doing so, you can also open this walkthrough directly in [Google Cloud Shell](https://console.cloud.google.com/cloudshell/open?git_repo=https://github.com/google/kctf&tutorial=docs/google-cloud.md&shellonly=true).

 # Step 1 – Set up the cluster